hash-bang/jqtouch-kitchen-sink/README.md

-jQTouch-Addon-Styles
+jQTouch-Kitchen-Sink
 ====================
-A collection of useful styles for use in jQTouch.
+A collection of useful styles and scripts for use in jQTouch.